VNNikolaidis/nnlib2Rcpp/README.md

     help(package='nnlib2Rcpp')

-while the package vingette (containing information on adding custom components) can be viewed using the following R command:
+while the package vignette (containing information on adding custom components) can be viewed using the following R command:

-    vignette("manual", package='nnlib2Rcpp')
+    vignette("intro", package='nnlib2Rcpp')

-The package vingette is also available in PDF format here:
+The package vignette is also available in PDF format here:

 https://github.com/VNNikolaidis/nnlib2Rcpp/blob/master/support/manual.pdf